 4. A Team to Make it Successful

 To make sure that chats happen on Wednesdays without one person carrying the workload, we’re going to work together to ensure success.
-We all have busy schedules with our day jobs and families, but with three (or more) people committed to making this successful I’m sure we’ll establish a regular rhythm.
+We all have busy schedules with our day jobs and families, but with three (or more) people committed to making this successful I’m we’ve been hosting Woodchat for almost two years.

 Woodchat Prime Directive: Woodchat is Yours